Adam Duvall Player Props: Red Sox vs. Yankees

 Adam Duvall At The Plate

-- Duvall has five doubles, a triple, four home runs and four walks while hitting .417.
+- Duvall is hitting .410 with five doubles, a triple, four home runs and four walks.

-- Duvall has driven home a run in six games this year (66.7%), including more than one RBI in 44.4% of his games and producing three or more of his team's runs on two occasions..
+- In 60.0% of his games this season, Duvall has driven in at least one run.
+In four of those games (40.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- In 66.7% of his games this season (six of nine), he has scored, and in three of those games (33.3%) he has scored more than once.
+- He has scored in six of 10 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.